Saniel0/Reversan-Engine/README.md

 ```

 ## Usage
 After you compile the project, it starts in interactive mode, where you play against the engine.
+The engine has constant search depth 10 by default.
 If you want to change this, there are several options in main.cpp

 ## Roadmap
 I would like to optimize the engine further, I believe there is not that much room to optimize logic of underlying algorithms (such as find_moves, play_move, rate_board), but I believe there are still ways to prune out more states.
 I would also like to utilize multithreading in the future, since the code is currently completely single-threaded.